-Figure 16.
-Condition of coastal wetland macroinvertebrate communities at sites with bulrush or wet meadow zones.
+Figure 18.
+Condition of coastal wetland macroinvertebrate communties at sites with bulrush or wet meadow zones.
 Map shows IBI for the most recent year sampled for each site.

-We are now able to report updated and improved fish IBI scores for wetland sites containing bulrush, cattail, lily, or SAV zones (Figure 17).
+Our fish IBI scores for wetland sites now contain bulrush, cattail, lily, or SAV zones (Figure 19).
 Because of the prevalence of these vegetation types in wetlands throughout the Great Lakes basin, this indicator provides more site scores than the macroinvertebrate indicator.
 Because these are updated and adjusted indicators, the map image in this report should not be compared to fish IBI map images in previous reports.
 However, all sites reporting fish data from zones applicable to the new fish IBIs are shown here, regardless of the year they were sampled.

-Figure 17.
-Condition of coastal wetland fish communities at sites with bulrush, cattail, lily, or submerged aquatic vegetation zones.
+Figure 19.
+Condition of coastal wetland fish communties at sites with bulrush, cattail, lily, or submerged aquatic vegetation zones.
 Map shows IBI for the most recent year sampled for each site.

-To develop the new fish IBI, fish community metrics were evaluated against numerous indices of anthropogenic disturbance derived from measurements of water quality and surrounding land cover.
+To develop the most recent fish IBI, fish community metrics were evaluated against numerous indices of anthropogenic disturbance derived from measurements of water quality and surrounding land cover.
 Disturbance indices included individual land cover and water quality variables, principal components combining land cover and water quality variables, a previously published landscape-based index (SumRel; Danz et al. 2005), and a rank-based index combining land cover and water quality variables (SumRank; Uzarski et al. 2005).
 Multiple disturbance indices were used to ensure that IBI metrics captured various dimensions of human disturbances.